 By Tim Lincoln Managing Director and Chief Investment Officer

-As of 24 February 2025
+As of 6 May 2025

 All Lincoln Indicators Managed Funds are carefully structured to offer investors peace of mind regarding the security of their investments.
 While the value of investments can fluctuate, we focus on investing in financially stable companies with a low risk of failure.
 Additionally, we ensure that all client investments are held in a segregated trust with our trusted custodian, J.P.
 Morgan Chase Bank.
 As a further safeguard, we are regulated by the Australian Securities and Investments Commission (ASIC), and we adhere to stringent regulatory requirements that clearly define our operations and limitations